teras/stormify/docs/src/README.md

 # Stormify

-Stormify is a flexible ORM library for Java and Kotlin that simplifies database interactions with minimal configuration.
-It operates and performs CRUD operations on plain Java objects (POJOs) without requiring extensive annotations or XML setups, as long as field names match database columns.
-This makes Stormify ideal for both small and large projects.
+Stormify is a flexible ORM library for Java and Kotlin that performs CRUD operations on plain Java objects (POJOs) without requiring extensive annotations or XML setups, as long as property names match database columns.

-Designed for developers seeking a simple yet powerful ORM, Stormify excels in projects that favor convention over configuration, allowing for minimal setup and clean, straightforward code.
+Convention over configuration, minimal setup, clean code.

 ## Features

-- **CRUD Operations**: Easily create, read, update, and delete records.
+- **CRUD Operations**: Easily create, read, update, and delete records, including batch operations.
 - **Annotation-Free POJOs**: Perform operations with plain Java objects without the need for extensive annotations or XML files.
 - **Fine or coarse grain definitions**: Define naming policies and primary key resolvers, if there is a standard naming pattern, or annotations to handle special cases.
 - **JPA Compatibility**: Support common JPA annotations to maintain compatibility and simplify integration.
 - **Flexible Query Execution**: Execute custom and complex SQL queries and map results to Java objects.
-- **Transaction Management**: Support for nested transactions with rollback and commit capabilities.
+- **Transaction Management**: Support for nested transactions with automatic savepoint-based rollback.
 - **Support for Composite Keys**: Handle tables with composite primary keys effortlessly.
+- **Auto-Population**: Lazy-load entity fields on demand using `AutoTable`, with batch optimization for related entities.
+- **Stored Procedures**: Execute stored procedures with IN, OUT, and INOUT parameters.
+- **Cursor-Based Reading**: Stream large result sets row by row to minimize memory usage.
+- **Parent-Child Queries**: Retrieve child records of a parent entity with a single call.
+- **Custom Type Conversions**: Register custom converters between Java types and database types.
-- **Kotlin Compatibility**: Fully compatible with Kotlin, allowing seamless integration in Kotlin-based projects.
+- **Kotlin Compatibility**: Fully compatible with Kotlin, with dedicated extension functions and property delegates.

 ## Installation